INFORMSJoC/2024.0546/src/README.md

 4. `Comp/DaE`: the algorithm of Leung (2020), used in Section 5.4 for comparison.
 5. `Comp/ALogTP`: the accelerated version of our algorithm that exploits the algorithm of Leung (2020), used in Section 5.4 of the paper.

 Note that LogTP and ALogTP are the algorithms we develop.
-For DaE and LinTP, we show our implementation and also distribute them.
+For DaE and LinTP, we show our own implementation and also distribute them.

 # References
 1. Herings PJJ, Zhan Y (2024).
 The computation of pairwise stable networks.
 Mathematical Programming, 203:443–473.